RefurbishedCommodore/Commodore64/Assy 250407/Artwork 251137 REV B/Ser.No. 511652/README.md

     <img src="Images/Dis03.jpeg" alt="Description" width="400">
 </p>

 The rear plastic clips are in good condition - none of them are partly broken or missing.
 This kind of plastic clips are also way more robust than the small, thin clips found in (earlier) case versions.
+The top cover has an embossed number on it: "326113".

 <p align="center">
     <img src="Images/Dis04.jpeg" alt="Description" width="800">